Data Federation Between SAP HANA Cloud and Amazon Redshift Through SAP HANA smart data integration

-Get JDBC URL from AWS Redshift instance service page:
+Get JDBC URL from Amazon Redshift instance service page:

-Download AWS Redshift JDBC driver from this link https://docs.aws.amazon.com/redshift/latest/mgmt/configure-jdbc-connection.html#download-jdbc-driver.
+Download Amazon Redshift JDBC driver from this link https://docs.aws.amazon.com/redshift/latest/mgmt/configure-jdbc-connection.html#download-jdbc-driver.

-Copy Redshift JDBC driver into file folder <DPA_install_dir>\camel\lib on SAP smart data integration DPA server
+Copy Amazon Redshift JDBC driver into file folder <DPA_install_dir>\camel\lib on SAP Smart Data Integration DP Agent server

 use DP Agent Configuration Tools to register Camel JDBC adapter in SAP HANA Cloud